|

 the vast shadeless wilderness.
 With the conformation

-live in this harsh environment.
-The oryx can survive
+him to live in this harsh environment.
+The oryx

-as they can find food with a moisture content
+water, as long as they can find food with a

-of no less than 10%.
-Spotted hyenas inhabit the
+moisture content of no less than 10%.
+Spotted

-Namib Naukluft Park but are rarely seen, while
+hyenas inhabit the Namib Naukluft Park but are

 The